On Dec 10, we posted a Tweet for our list of the top WordPress Influencers in the industry.

 You all are already bigger than a list made by people who didn’t do their job properly.

-But it wouldn’t hurt for us to apologize for our huge social faux pas, so please accept our heartfelt apology for missing out on you all and the many other WordPress greats who we might still be missing.
+But it wouldn’t hurt for us to apologize for our huge social faux pas, so please accept our heartfelt apology for missing out on you all and the many other WordPress greats who we might still be unaware of.

 While making the list, we weren’t thinking about how many women we’ve included or how many Black or Asian people are on the list.
 In fact, we weren’t thinking at all (unfortunately).
 But you guys have compelled us to do so.

-Even though it was a sort of a tiny nightmare for us because it all backfired instead of what we were hoping for, we’re nevertheless grateful to all those who got involved and showed us where we were going wrong.
+It was a sort of a tiny nightmare for us because it all backfired instead of what we were hoping for.
+We’re nevertheless grateful to all those who got involved and showed us where we were going wrong.

-I’d like to clarify some points here, though:
+I would, though, like to clarify some points here:

-Yes, the list started with Chris Lema and Syed Balkhi, but it still wasn’t a ranked list.
-We just reckoned that Chris and Balkhi’s blogs are great WordPress resources and that they’d benefit those who followed them.
-Nevertheless, we included everyone on the list randomly.
+Yes, the list [at the time of publication] started with Chris Lema and Syed Balkhi, but it wasn’t a ranked list.
+We just reckoned that Chris and Balkhi’s blogs are great WordPress resources and that our readers could benefit from following them.
+Nevertheless, it was a randomly positioned list without any bias or agenda.

-It might have looked like we didn’t include women in the top 10 or missed out on some noteworthy women in the list, but it wasn’t deliberate.
-In fact, many people claim that it’s a white-males dominated list and that we might be prejudiced against other races.
-Here’s something you should know; us WPblog folks are Asians.
+It might have looked like we didn’t include women in the top 10 or left some noteworthy women out of the list, but it wasn’t deliberate.
+In fact, many people claimed that it’s a white-males dominated list and that we’re prejudiced against other races.

-But we’re still not going to deny that we didn’t do our research properly, and for that, we apologize and promise to be more diligent from now on.
+Still, there’s no denying that our research sucked, and for that, we apologize and promise to be more diligent from now on.